microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called, will return a function to render the specified activity.
+This hook will return a function that, when called, will return a function to render the specified activity.

 If a render function is returned, calling the function must return visualization of the activity.
 The visualization may vary based on the activity status, avatar, and bubble nub (a.k.a. callout).